punkertron/Quadratic_equation_Solver/README.md

 ---

 ### How To Build And Run
+_Development was done mainly on Linux (Debian 12), but also tested building and running on Windows._

 On linux (using cmake and make):
 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release -S . -B build